 False Memories After Brain Injury

-Confabulation can be a troubling side effect of TBI for loved ones to encounter, especially if you do not know what is happening.
+Confabulation can be a troubling result of TBI for loved ones to encounter, especially if you do not know what is happening.
 At first glance, it can seem like the person is lying, but that is not necessarily the case.

 For someone with confabulation, their false memories are so vivid and detailed that they feel real.
 Therefore, it’s important to be patient and avoid getting into an argument with them.
 They may be wrong, but it is unlikely that you will convince them.